AdobeDocs/media-analytics.en/help/reporting/metrics/stall-impacted-streams.md

 # Stall impacted streams

 The **Stall impacted streams** metric counts sessions in which at least one stall occurred during playback.
-The metric is a session-level boolean — multiple stalls within the same session count as one impacted stream.
+The metric is a session-level boolean; multiple stalls within the same session count as one impacted stream.
 For total stall volume, use [Stall events](stall-events.md).

 ## How this metric is calculated